Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 There's something about the Japanese Kokeshi doll that makes one believe that it really could bring good luck.
 I've been fascinated by this simple and beautiful doll since the first time I saw one.

-In this article, you'll find only projects which included a tutorial.
+In this article, you'll find only projects which include a tutorial.
 So, if you find a doll you want to make, there are directions to help you.
-Just click on the site name and you'll be taken directly to the tutorial.
+Just click on the site name, and you'll be taken directly to the tutorial.

 1. Kokeshi Easter Eggs